 Onsite access roads would be maintained within the Project Site.
 Access points during construction include Barton Ferry Road, Judge Thomas Road, Pinkerton Road, Crosby Corner Road, Hazelwood Road, and Mississippi Highway 50.
 Permanent access to the preferred location for the Optimist Substation and BESS would be from Barton Ferry Road's east-west segment.
-Access to the substation and BESS locations near the TVA's West Point Substation (Figure 2-3) would be from Yokohama Boulevard Option C which would have a second access point from Eshman Avenue.
+Access to substation and BESS Options A and B (Figure 2-3) would be from Yokohama Boulevard; Option C would have a second access point from Eshman Avenue.

 Construction materials and workers would be expected to primarily arrive at the Project Site by Mississippi Highway 50 or Yokohama Boulevard to Barton Ferry Road.
 The AADT counts for Mississippi Highway 50 east and west of the Project Site were 4600 and 5100, respectively, indicating that the additional project-related traffic on Mississippi Highway 50 would generally be expected to be 50 percent in each direction.
 Vehicles traveling to the Project Site from West Point could also access the Project Site via Yokohama Boulevard which intersects US Highway 42 Alternate north of West Point.
-Use of Yokohama Boulevard would allow workers and shipments to avoid traveling through the city of West Point.
+Use of Yokohama Boulevard would allow workers and shipments to avoid traveling through the City of West Point.
 Use of Yokohama Boulevard to access Barton Ferry Road would also reduce project construction-related vehicles on Mississippi Highway 50 west of the Project Site.